robvanhaaften/Spatial_welfare_estimation_Uganda/02_thesis_code/Readme.txt

-This folder contains all the scripts used for my MSc thesis
+This repository contains all the scripts used for my MSc thesis.

 Titel: Spatial welfare estimation in Uganda: Combining nighttime lights, road networks, and aridity for welfare mapping in Uganda